The Cosmic Expansion History from Line-Intensity Mapping

+{2.\ CII-StageII~\citep{Silva_CII,Lidz_APforeground}: Conceived as an upgrade to CONCERTO~\cite{Concerto}, this is a baseline for a near-future experiment to ensure detection of the CII power spectrum in the case this line is dimmer than expected.
+It assumes coverage of the 200-300 GHz frequency band with a Noise Equivalent Flux density of 5 mJy$\sqrt{\rm s}$, probing $100\,{\rm deg}^2$ of the sky with 64 detectors during 2000 hours and angular and spectral resolutions of 0.5 arcmin and 0.4 GHz.}

-2.\ COMAP~\citep{Cleary_COMAP}: Already observing, COMAP is a single-dish, ground-based telescope targeting the CO lines in the frequency band $26$-$34$ GHz.
+3.\ COMAP~\citep{Cleary_COMAP}: Already observing, COMAP is a single-dish, ground-based telescope targeting the CO lines in the frequency band $26$-$34$ GHz.
 The instrument houses 19 single-polarization detectors with an angular resolution of $4\,{\rm arcmin}$ and channel width of $\delta\nu = 15.6\,{\rm MHz}$.
 The expected system temperature is $T_{\rm sys}\sim 40\,{\rm K}$.
-The first phase, COMAP1, will observe for $t_{\rm obs}=6000$ hours with one telescope, while the second phase, COMAP2 will observe for $10000\,{\rm hours}$ using four additional telescopes, all with an improved spectral resolution of $\delta\nu=8\,{\rm MHz}$.
+The first phase, COMAP1, will observe 2.25 deg$^2$ of the sky for $t_{\rm obs}=6000$ hours with one telescope, while the second phase, COMAP2 will observe for $10000\,{\rm hours}$ using four additional telescopes (for a total of 95 detectors), all with an improved spectral resolution of $\delta\nu=8\,{\rm MHz}$.
 We assume a sky coverage of $\Omega_{\rm field} = 60$ deg$^2$ for COMAP2, which optimizes the significance of the power spectrum measurement.

-3.\ IMS3 (CO): Finally, we envision a next generation (or stage 3) of LIM experiments---IMS3, in short.
-We conceive of a ground-based CO experiment as an upgrade of COMAP, and assume it will integrate over the frequency range $12$-$36\,{\rm GHz}$ for 10000 hours.
+4.\ IMS3 (CO): Finally, we envision a next generation (or stage 3) of LIM experiments---IMS3, in short.
+We conceive a ground-based CO experiment as an upgrade of COMAP, and assume it will integrate over the frequency range $12$-$36\,{\rm GHz}$ for 10000 hours using 1000 detectors over 1000 deg$^2$ of the sky, with spectral and angular resolution of 2 MHz and 4 arcmin, respectively.
 Based on Refs.~\cite{Prestage_GBT,Murphy_nextVLA}, we assume $T_{\rm sys} = {\rm max}\left[20,\,\nu_{\rm obs}\left({\rm K}/{\rm GHz}\right)\right]$.
-We compare the experimental specifications of both COMAP phases and the IMS3 CO experiment in Table~\ref{tab:surveys}.